pyccel/pyccel/docs/type_annotations.md

 c : dict[int,complex] = {}
 ```
 Strings are not yet supported as keys in Fortran.
-Dicts can be declared as local variables, or results of functions, but not yet as arguments or class variables.
+Dictionaries can be declared as local variables, or results of functions, but not yet as arguments or class variables.

 ## Strings